 This course covers the chemical and physical changes in foods that occur with cooking, handling, and processing.
-Topics include heat transfer and its effect on color, flavor, and texture; and emulsification, protein coagulation, leavening agents, viscosity, and gel formation.
-Upon completion, students should be able to demonstrate an understanding of the principles covered as they apply to food preparation in an experimental setting.
+Emphasis is placed on practical application of heat transfer and its effect on color/flavor/texture, emulsification, protein coagulation, leavening agents, viscosity, and gel formation.
+Upon completion, students should be able to demonstrate an understanding of these principles as they apply to food preparation in an experimental setting.